GaryChengld/GraphQL-Examples/README.md

-# Code Examples with Graphql
+# Code Examples with GraphQL

 **This repository contains examples which applied GraphQL**